YU000jp/logseq-plugin-daily-kanban/readme.md

 - Displayed at the bottom of the page if the page contains links to other pages.

+---

+## Showcase / Questions / Ideas / Help

+> Go to the [discussion](https://github.com/YU000jp/logseq-plugin-two-hop-link/discussions) tab to ask and find this kind of things.

 ### Contribution

 #### Issues